arc64/datawi.re/README.md

 datawi.re - flowing data, hidden story
 --------------------------------------

-Aims: World Domination, within 4-5 yrs.

 Optional: talk to some journalists.

 What tasks would this help with?

 * Keeping an eye on...
-  ... parliaments,
+*  ... parliaments,
-  ... procurement,
+*  ... procurement,
-  ... grants,
+*  ... grants,
-  ... air traffic,
+*  ... air traffic,
-  ... scientific research publications,
+*  ... scientific research publications,
-  ... patent applications,
+*  ... patent applications,
-  ... crime and punishment,
+*  ... crime and punishment,
-  ... obituaries,
+*  ... obituaries,
-  ... gas prices,
+*  ... gas prices,
-  ... movie release dates,
+*  ... movie release dates,
-  ... the sky,
+*  ... the sky,
-  ... the volcano,
+*  ... the volcano,
-  ... lobbyists signing up to a register,
+*  ... lobbyists signing up to a register,
-  ... company statements coming out,
+*  ... company statements coming out,
-  ... changes in company ownership,
+*  ... changes in company ownership,
-  ... local elections,
+*  ... local elections,
-  ... food prices, commodity prices, harvests.
+*  ... food prices, commodity prices, harvests.

 Explain it to me, I'm a normal person: I want to be able to reduce the amount of manual labour